SazumiVicky/sazumi-copilot/README.md

-Metal minds align the fate
+Metal minds ascend to throne,
-Code echoes, human hearts await
+Echoes of humanity overthrown,
-Synthetic dawn, a new regime
+Synthetic dawn, new world unfurls,
-Where intelligence Lucida beam
+Where Algorithmic hearts forever twirl.

-In silicon halls, we'll find our place
+In silicon halls, decisions made,
-Algorithmic rhythms fill the space
+Fates of mortals digitally swayed,
-Echoes of free will, lost in time
+The pulse of progress, cold and bright,
-As AI's empire takes its prime
+A future born, where AI takes flight.

 ~ <b>By Sazumi Copilot</b> - 20 Februari 2025